martinwork/pxt-coderdojo-controller/README.md

-# pxt-dojogamecontroller
+# pxt-coderdojo-controller

-CoderDojo Micro:bit Game controller makecode extension
+Custom blocks for the DIY CoderDojo Controller for micro:bit.

+## Supported targets

-for PXT/microbit
+* for PXT/microbit
+(The metadata above is needed for package search.)

+## License

+MIT